 Stage 1.
 Malware infiltration

 There are tens of possible ways of malware infiltration into the corporate network.
 However, in the last two years, analysts witnessed a strict trend: almost 40% of the attacks are committed through RDP exploitation.
 And this figure is actual to all forms of cyberattack, not only APT-related ones.
 Nonetheless, other methods - SQL injections and social engineering, for example - are used as well.
 In some cases, primarily to distract the personnel's attention, crooks may additionally launch a DDoS attack.
-System administrators and cybersecurity masters will put their efforts to protect the network, while the main action will happen behind their backs.
+System administrators and cybersecurity masters will put their efforts into protecting the network, while the main action will happen behind their backs.

 Malware injection steps